Veninyt/Eclipse-Client/README.md

 4. **Visit Miniblox:** Visit the Miniblox website.
 The Eclipse Client userscript should automatically load.

+5. **Lurker Collab** For the Eclipse Client and Public Lurker collab all you have to do is have both Lurker and Eclipse Client installed at the same time for it to activate.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.